 Deletes a security group.

-If you attempt to delete a security group that is associated with an instance, or is referenced by another security group, the operation fails with
+If you attempt to delete a security group that is associated with an instance or network interface or is referenced by another security group, the operation fails with

 See also: AWS API Documentation